COV-IRT/SARS-CoV-2_workshop/module4/README.md

 #  Module #4: Phylogenetic analysis

 ***
-Lead: Nídia Trovão
+Lead: Nídia S. Trovão

+TA: James R. Otieno

-Fogarty International Center, NIH
+Fogarty International Center, National Institutes of Health
 ***

 ## Goals of this module
-* This hands on tutorial will teach you how to FIXME
+* This hands on tutorial will teach you how to investigate the evolutionary history of SARS-CoV-2 genomes, through bioinformatics and phylogenetic analysis, and interpret the results to inform public health interventions.

 ## Learning Objectives
+* Building a background dataset by retrieving sequences from public databases
+  * Alignment viewer and editing software
+  * Identify the study sequences’ lineage
+  * Access sequences on public genetic databases
+  * Assembly of the background dataset
+* Bioinformatics towards phylogenetics
+  * Selection of a reference genome
-* Objective 1
+  * Alignment software
+  * Inspection and manual curation of the alignment
+  * Appropriate subsample of the background dataset for computational efficiency
-* Objective 2
+* Phylogenetic analysis
+  * Components of a phylogeny
+  * Inference algorithms and software
-* Objective 3
+  * Interpretation
+  * Phylogenetic signal consideration for advances phylodynamic modeling

 ***